-Key Elements Description and one senior staff member (e.g., City Manager).
+Key Elements Description Service Funding City Council would provide core funding for the Department to provide its limited scope of services.
+Council would also guarantee core funding to the Agency for its responsibilities.
+The Agency would be expected to leverage City funding to raise additional funds from government, foundations, and the private sector.
+Economic development organizations and others in the community would be expected to contribute funds in the form of share purchases and/or membership payments.
+These payments would be made in accordance with a schedule to reflect size, ability-to-pay, and other factors.
+Service Governance The Agency's Board of Directors would be the governing body of the Agency and its services.
+City Council would appoint all Directors, and would have the authority to remove Directors.
+The Board, however, would act with considerable autonomy from Council once appointed.
+Quarterly reports to Council would provide for accountability.
+Included on the Board of Directors would be one member of Council (e.g., Mayor) and one senior staff member (e.g., City Manager).
 Council would be the governing body for the services provided in-house.
 Staff The City would provide staff for the in-house functions.
 A total of two (2) FTEs could be required for these responsibilities.
-The Corporation would provide staff to meet the assigned responsibilities.
+The Agency would provide staff to meet the assigned responsibilities.
 It is expected that three (3) FTEs would be needed to begin.
 Staff from the two service bodies would need to liaise regularly.
-Location City staff would be located within City Hall; the Corporation would have its own location outside of City Hall.
+Location City staff would be located within City Hall; the Agency would have its own location outside of City Hall.